dfm/george/README.md

 API
 ---

-The main public interface to George is the `george_gp` type:
+The public interface to George is exposed through the `george_gp` type:

 ```
 typedef struct george_gp_struct {